Actifio

 Actifio was a privately held information technology firm headquartered in Waltham, Massachusetts.
-The company specialised in copy data virtualization for making information technology infrastructure more efficient by reducing unnecessary duplication of data.
-On December 3, 2020, Google announced it intended to acquire Actifio for an undisclosed sum.
-The acquisition closed on Monday Dec 14, 2020.
+The company specialised in copy data virtualisation, that they claimed made information technology infrastructure more efficient by reducing unnecessary duplication of data.
+On 3 December 2020, Google announced it intended to acquire Actifio for an undisclosed sum; the acquisition closed on 14 December 2020.
+Actifio's technology subsequently became the foundation of Google Clouds Backup and Disaster Recovery service.